Rinaldo Carnielo

 Rinaldo Carnielo (1853–1910) was an Italian sculptor known for his macabre sensibility.

 Biography

-He was born in Biadene, in the Province of Treviso, to a family of modest means.
+He was born in Biadene, in the Province of Treviso, Italy, to a family of modest means.
 He briefly enrolled in Padua in a technical institute but abandoned this for the institute of design started by Pietro Selvatico.
 From there, he moved to study sculpture for a year at the Academy of Fine Arts in Florence under Aristodemo Costoli and then served a further year of study.
 He opened a studio, but, deprived of many commissions, he was indigent.

 Encouraged by the older Giovanni Duprè, he obtained a studio at the academy and there composed his Dying Mozart.
 The statue was sent to a Paris Exposition of 1878, where it was generally well received.
 Local critiques were less fond, including Duprè, who labeled it a "puny beast", and Augusto Rivalta, who described it as "someone dead two months who is falling apart".